Post

 Real Hardware Options

-larger than 32KB on physical hardware is a bit tricky since, again, you’ll not only need a Controller Pak that has a higher capacity memory chip, but you’ll also need a microcontroller to handle the bank-switching commands sent by the N64.
-Still, if you wish to have this data work on a real console, you have several options:
+Putting a custom MPK larger than 32KB on physical hardware is a bit tricky since, again, you’ll not only need a Controller Pak that has a higher capacity memory chip, but you’ll also need a microcontroller to handle the bank-switching commands sent by the N64.
+Still, if you want this data to work on a real console, you have several options:

 Build a Custom Controller Pak

 If you’re tech-savvy enough, you can also build your own Controller Pak by ordering the necessary parts to do so.
-You’ll need a Controller Pak PCB, a memory chip with at least 64KB of storage, and a microcontroller to handle bank-switching.
+You’ll need a Controller Pak PCB, a memory chip with at least 64KB of storage, and a logic chip to handle bank-switching.

 For our project in particular, we piggybacked off of zwenergy’s CPAK2040-Zero project.
-This project utilizes a custom PCB connected to an RP2040-zero, which acts as both a memory chip and a microcontroller. zwenergy’s base design follows a similar structure to many third-party Controller Paks, where it simply “glues” together ten 32KB Paks together without utilizing Nintendo’s bank-switching protocol.
+This project utilizes a custom PCB connected to an RP2040-zero, which acts as both a memory chip and a microcontroller. zwenergy’s base design follows a similar structure to many third-party Controller Paks, where it simply stitches together ten 32KB Paks without utilizing Nintendo’s bank-switching protocol.
 However, Jhynjhiruu modified this code to support higher capacities and added microcontroller functions to intercept the bank-switching command.
-Following this modification, the RP2040-zero now acts as virtual memory chip holding 64KB of data on its internal SRAM before later storing said data on its internal flash to keep it nonvolatile.
+After this change, the RP2040-zero now acts as virtual memory chip holding 64KB of data on its internal SRAM before later storing said data on its internal flash to keep it non-volatile.
 At the same time, the firmware on the RP2040-zero listens for the bank-switching command from the N64 and handles it by swapping to the correct bank buffer in the virtual memory offset.

-However, our modification also required a physical modification to zwenergy’s PCB design.
-The N64’s accessory port supports a 16 bit address, but most Controller Pak PCBs leave the 16th bit disconnected since the SRAM only uses 15 bits for addressing. zwenergy’s PCB design did the same thing, but connecting this 16th bit is required for bank-switching to work since the command requires writing beyond 32KB.
-We got around this physical limitation by connecting a bodge wire from an unused RP2040-zero IO pin to the 19th pin edge of the PCB and patching the code to handle it.
+However, we originally believed that bank-switching also required a physical modification to zwenergy’s PCB design.
+The N64’s accessory port supports a 16 bit address, but most Controller Pak PCBs leave the 16th bit disconnected since the SRAM only uses 15 bits for addressing.
+We thought zwenergy’s PCB design did the same thing since we didn’t have proper schematics of it.
+Connecting this 16th bit is required for bank-switching to work since the command requires writing beyond 32KB, so we got around this supposed physical limitation by connecting a bodge/jumper wire from an unused RP2040-zero IO pin to the 19th pin edge of the PCB and patching the code to handle it.

 Simulate an N64 Controller via a Pi Pico